Remembering Ed Tinsley

 The Lynchburg Museum System lost its longtime volunteer and former board member Ed Tinsley on June 26, 2025.
 Ed was a regular fixture at the museum on Court Street, faithfully volunteering to meet and greet visitors almost every Sunday afternoon for more than a decade.

 Ed loved people, and he could instantly connect with any visitor, staff member, or volunteer while on duty.
-He loved to tell jokes, sometimes colorful, and stories from his vast life experience over the past 90 years.
+He loved to tell jokes—sometimes quite colorful—and share stories from his vast life experience of nearly 90 years.
 He joked that the title of his autobiography would be “Let Me Tell You a Little Story…”

 Ed served on the museum’s advisory board from 2011 to 2020, including several years as vice chairman.
 Board and staff always appreciated his wisdom, common sense, and good judgment.